Sam Warburton: 2012 Six Nations

 In spite of the return of former captain Matthew Rees, Warburton retained the Wales captaincy for the 2012 Six Nations.
 However, the campaign was disrupted by injury.
 In the opening match against Ireland, Warburton went off injured at half-time with a dead leg, but Wales managed to win 23–21.
 He missed the 27–13 win over Scotland but returned for the Triple Crown decider against England.
 Wales won 19–12.
 Warburton was at his best making steals, carries, taking lineouts, but it was his try-saving tackle on Manu Tuilagi that caught the eye.
 The England centre seemed destined to score in the corner but Warburton launched himself low and grabbed his ankles to make a superb try-saver.
+Clive Woodward considered his performance "the most outstanding performance I have ever seen from a Lion".
 As a result, he was awarded man of the match.
 However, he sustained a knee injury and missed the 24–3 win over Italy.
 He returned for the Grand Slam decider against France but was once again injured, this time his shoulder and was taken off at half-time.
 Wales prevailed though 16–9 to claim a Grand Slam.
 Warburton would then lift the trophy with one hand, since his other shoulder was in a sling.
 He later spoke of his guilt at going off at half-time and asked vice-captains Gethin Jenkins and Ryan Jones to share the raising of the trophy, but the veterans said it was his moment.
 The injury he sustained would rule him out for six weeks, returning in time for the Lions tour of Australia in June 2013.